 For fast simulations, use as few tets as possible while still retaining enough mesh resolution to accurately represent the desired motion.
 The setup created by the Solid Object shelf tool should be a good starting point.
-You can tweak the Tet Size parameters on the Solid Embed SOP to influence the mesh resolution.
+You can tweak the Tet Size parameters on the Tet Embed SOP to influence the mesh resolution.

 Simulations with lower-resolution tet meshes are good approximations of high-resolution tet meshes, as long as the overall shapes are similar.

 In addition to the number of tets, the shapes of the tets may have a significant effect on efficiency of the simulation.
 Ideally, all tetrahedrons should be close to a regular tetrahedron.
 Tetrahedrons that are very small, very large, very flat or very thin will slow down a finite element simulation.
 The Tet Embed and Tet Conform tools are designed to generate good quality tetrahedrons.
 It is strongly recommended that you use the FEM Validate SOP to inspect the quality of a tet mesh before you attempt to simulate it using FEM.